yingshan0166/yingshan0166.github.io/_pages/about.md

 Biography
 ------
-Ziming Wang is a master of philosophy postgraduate student in the Hong Kong University of Science and Technology (Guangzhou).
-His research interests lie in a wide range of topics related to control theory and machine learning.
-He has published in refereed journals, such as IEEE TNNLS, IEEE TCASII, and Cognitive Computation.
-He is presently supervised by [Prof. Yu Huan](https://yuhuanlab.com/).
+Yingshan Wang is currently an employee of Shenzhen CIMC Intelligent Pallet Co.
+Her main areas of research are in the field of media, and international development, and she has a wealth of work experience and a strong ability to learn.

 Education
 ------
-- 2019.09-2023.06
+- 2016.09-2020.06
->- Bachelor in Southwest University (SWU)
+>- Bachelor in Xi'an Jiaotong-Liverpool University (XJTLU)
->- Major in Electronic Information Engineering
+>- Major in Media English
-- 2023.09-present
+- 2020.10-2021.11
->- MPhil in the Hong Kong University of Science and Technology, Guangzhou (HKUST-GZ)
+>- MPhil in University of Warwick  (UW)
->- Major in Robotics and Autonomous Systems
+>- Major in International Development and Global Education

 Research Interests
 ------